wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ### Configure with JSON Files
 You can also configure Edge Data Store by a JSON file input into the EdgeCmd application.
 A file import completely replaces the existing configurations; therefore, you cannot use it to change individual values in a facet without modifying others.

-- Complete the following to import a bulk configuration.
+Complete the following to import a bulk configuration:

 	1. Open command line.
 	2. Type the following in the command line, replacing `PathToJsonFile` with the path to the file, and press Enter.